Great Basin rangeland fire probability

 How does this year compare to the past?

 There is a clear relationship between the area-wide average fire probability across the Great Basin and the total area of rangelands burned that year (see figure below).
-2024 is shown as a white dot along the regression line and represents a coarse prediction of the total area likely to burn in 2024.
+2025 is shown as a white dot along the regression line and represents a coarse prediction of the total area likely to burn in 2025.
 This allows us to compare how the coming fire season might relate to past years in terms of total area burned.
 This prediction, however, entails considerable uncertainty.
 Besides fuels, the severity of the fire season depends on variables such as fire weather, ignitions, and fire suppression resource availability that cannot be predicted months in advance.
 For example, 2020 was predicted to have high fuel loading consistent with an above-average fire season, but very little fire activity occurred.
 We speculate this could be related to stay-at-home orders and generally reduced travel during the COVID-19 pandemic leading to fewer human-caused ignitions.
+Note that the total acreage burned in the 2024 fire season was unavailable at the time this report was published.
+2024 was predicted to be an active fire season (mean fire probability was >0.4), and this appears to have been the case, especially along the northern border of the Great Basin and among neighboring regions to the north.

 The following map shows this year’s probabilities relative to the recent past.
 Warmer colors indicate areas where fire probabilities are elevated relative to expectations, and cooler colors indicate where fire probabilities are relatively low this year.
 Areas where this year’s fire probability is negligible (i.e., <0.01) are not colored.

 Across the Great Basin, there has historically been a strong correlation between the Palmer Drought Severity Index (PDSI) in June and the total area burned by wildfires the following year.
 This relationship, which corroborates the importance of the previous year’s vegetation production in controlling fire in the Great Basin, has been especially strong since about 2000.
 The PDSI from June of last year is therefore an additional indicator of the likely severity of the upcoming fire season.
-Last June's average PDSI across the Great Basin was roughly 2.4, indicating wet conditions conducive to growth of fine fuels that could portend an active 2024 fire season.
+Last June's average PDSI across the Great Basin was roughly 1.4, indicating wetter than average conditions conducive to growth of fine fuels that could portend another active fire season in 2025.
+Note the greater vertical spread among years on the right-hand side of the plot.
+High fuel loading implies the potential for a bad fire year, but this is not guaranteed.

 Probabilities of past years and the fires that occurred (depicted by purple polygons) can be viewed in the video below.